mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/install/index.md

 konvoy up
 ```

-## Logging In

-### Logging in with Username and Password
+# Log in with Username and Password
 After you provision your first Konvoy cluster, your randomly-generated username, password, and a URL to Konvoy are printed to the command-line.
 Log in to Konvoy, and look for the "Try Kommander" button.
 If it's not there, ensure you've installed the Konvoy release that includes Kommander.

-To retrieve this information again, you can use the following command:
+To retrieve this information again, use the following command:

 ```
 konvoy get ops-portal